His Eminence the Eighth Dorzong Rinpoche

 He also traveled to many countries

-giving lectures and teachings from which started some remarkable
+giving lectures and teachings, from which some remarkable

 communities and dharma practitioners started.